Sukina12/Reading-Notes/README.md

 # ReadingNotes

-## INTRO :
+## INTRO

-#### Hi ...I'm Sukina AbuHammad, 31 years old, Graduated from Yarmouk University as a biomedical Engineer
+### Hi ...I'm Sukina AbuHammad, 31 years old, Graduated from Yarmouk University as a biomedical Engineer

 #### This Opportunity will give me a chance to learn Programming and develope my skills as an Engineer

 [MyGitHub](https://github.com/Sukina12)

-## This is My web to view My Reading Notes in Code 102 and Code 201:
+## This is My web to view My Reading Notes in Code 102 and Code 201

-# Code 102 ReadingNotes:
+## Code 102 ReadingNotes

-## Table Of Contents:
+## Table Of Contents

 | content      | link                                                            |
 | -----------  | ----------------------------------------------------------------|